ruslanCS/Master-Thesis/README.md

 GroupAnalysis.ipynb uses the results obtained through the analyses of each individual subjects to calculate corresponding results on a group level and plots them.

 CompareConditions.ipynb compares mean trajectories and other relevant movement parameters between 13 different experimental conditions.

+ReachNThrowSchedule.py and Versuchszenario_final.py contain the code for the setup and procedure of the reaching experiment I have used to collect sophisticated movement data.